tmpfs/trucks/README.md

 The [ROADMAP](https://github.com/tmpfs/trucks/blob/master/doc/ROADMAP.md) has some ideas for future features.

 Information on how to build this project is in [DEVELOPER](https://github.com/tmpfs/trucks/blob/master/doc/DEVELOPER.md).

-## Notes

-Components defined for [skatejs][] can ignore the HTML file as the templates are compiled to javascript; the command line interface will not generate an HTML file as it compiles for [skatejs][] by default.

-When authoring components using [polymer][] you would need to include the resulting HTML page containing all `<template>` elements in to your HTML page(s), how you do this depends upon your build process.
-Use the `--extract` option when compiling with the command line interface to also generate an HTML file containing the template elements.

 ## License